Leon County, Florida: State representation

 Allison Tant (D), District 9, represents Leon County's northern half, including most of Tallahassee.
 Jason Shoaf (R), District 7, represents the county's southern portion.
 He won office in a special election.
-Ramon Alexander (D), District 8, represents a west-central portion of the county.
+Gallop Franklin (D), District 8, represents a west-central portion of the county.

-State Senator
+State senator

-All of Leon County is represented by Loranne Ausley (D), District 3, in the Florida Senate.
+All of Leon County is represented by Corey Simon (R), District 3, in the Florida Senate.

 U.S. Congressional representation

-Leon County is in two congressional districts.
-Its northern and eastern portion, including 61% of Tallahassee, is part of the 5th Congressional District, a minority-majority district that extends across northern Florida.
-It is represented by Al Lawson (D).
-The remainder of the county (the southeastern corner and 39% of Tallahassee), is part of the 2nd Congressional District, represented by Neal Dunn (R).
+Leon County is located in the 2nd congressional district after the 2020 census redistricting process was completed.
+It is currently represented by Neal Dunn (R).

 Consolidation

 Leon County voters have gone to the polls four times to vote on consolidation of the Tallahassee and Leon County governments into one jurisdiction.
 This proposal would combine police and other city services with the already shared (consolidated) Tallahassee Fire Department, Tallahassee/Leon County Planning Department, and Leon County Emergency Medical Services.
 Tallahassee's city limits would (at current size) increase from 98.2 sqmi to 702 sqmi.
 Roughly 36 percent of Leon County's 250,000 residents live outside the Tallahassee city limits.

 Proponents of consolidation have claimed that the new jurisdiction would attract business by its very size.
 Merging of governments would cut government waste, duplication of services, etc. Professor Richard Feiock of Florida State University found in a 2007 study that he could not conclude that consolidation would benefit the local economy.